Minsik-K/ADMM-Net-for-MIMO-Detection/README.md

 # ADMM Network for MIMO Detection

-**This repository contains the and hyperparameters code for the paper:**
+**This repository contains the code and the hyperparameters for the paper:**

 *M. Kim and D. Park, "Learnable MIMO Detection Networks based on Inexact ADMM," accepted for publication in IEEE Transactions on Wireless Communications, 2020.*
 <!--
 (https://...)
 -->

-If you use this code for your research, please cite our papers.
+If you use this code for your research, please cite our paper.

 ## Software Versions
 * python 3.5.6